 The green and red LEDs can be programmed to be On or Off and at different brightness levels to indicate various scanner states.
 Use the following bar codes to program the LED indicators.

 LED Settings

-Default = Red LED On with Laser/Red LED Blinks when Battery is Low, Green LED On with Good Scan.
+Default = For Voyager 1200g - Red LED On with Laser .
+For Voyager 1202g and 1202g-BF - Red LED On with Laser/Red LED Blinks when Battery is Low.

+Green LED Off

+LEDFN12.